manheim/ansible-runner/README.md

                         The pip install ansible requirement.
 Defaults to "ansible"
   -r REQUIREMENTS, --requirements REQUIREMENTS
-                        Path to ansible galaxy requirements to install roles from.
+                        Path to ansible galaxy requirements file to install roles from.
 Defaults to "build-requirements.yml" -p PLAYBOOK, --playbook PLAYBOOK
                         Path to playbook file to run.
 Defaults to "build- playbook.yml"